-This matter proceeded by way of a direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for unpaid rent and a monetary order for unpaid rent.
+This matter proceeded by way of direct request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for unpaid rent and a monetary order for unpaid rent.

-The landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on October 23, 2013, the landlord served the tenant with the notice of direct request proceeding via personal service on the tenant at the rental unit address at 10:35 a.m.

-Based on the written submissions of the landlord, I find that the tenant has been duly served with the direct request proceeding documents as of October 23, 2013.
+The landlord submitted a signed proof of service of the notice of direct request proceeding which declares that on April 9, 2014, the landlord served the tenant with the notice of direct request proceeding via personal service to the tenant at 9:00 p.m. at the rental unit address.
+Based on the written submissions of the landlord, I find that the tenant has been duly served with the direct request proceeding documents as of April 9, 2014.